doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 Levels: vanilla chocolate onion
 ```

 We need to do the same thing with months names.
-So for the whole `nasa.reshaped` table let's execute:
+So for the whole <code>nasa.reshaped</code> table let's execute:
 ```r
 nasa.reshaped$Month <- factor(nasa.reshaped$Month, levels = c("Jan", "Feb", "Mar",
                                                                   "Apr", "May", "Jun",